Modern Champ – A Healthy Irish Potato Recipe

 According to the San Diego Tribune, Champ is often served as the centerpiece of a meal in Ireland, although I prefer serving this Irish potato recipe as a side dish.
 It is, essentially a variation on mashed potatoes served with a pat of butter resting in a well at the top of a mound of potatoes.

-But for me what gives Champ the edge over traditional mash is that this Irish potato recipe calls for scallions steeped in milk.
-The scallions gently infuse the milk with their oil, which helps to give the final potato dish an earthy flavor similar to garlic mashed potatoes but more subtle, smoother.
-The scallions, which are folded in to the final dish, give these potatoes added texture, a hint of crunch juxtaposed with the smooth mash.
+But for me what gives Champ the edge over traditional mash is that this Irish potato recipe calls for scallions, (also called spring onions) steeped in milk.
+The scallions gently infuse the milk with their oil, which helps to give the final potato dish an earthy flavor similar to garlic mashed potatoes but more subtle.
+The scallions, which are folded in right before serving, give these potatoes added texture, a hint of crunch juxtaposed with the smooth mash.

 To make vegan champ